-- Determination of build-out based on financing needs, including competitive map overlay and analysis of Connect America Fund obligations (or other funding mechanism) and build-out requirements by incumbent carriers
+- Determination of build-out based on financing needs, including competitive map overlay and analysis of RDOF or other federal or state funding obligations and build-out requirements by incumbent carriers

-- Analysis of all service offerings including broadband, television and telephone and recommended enduser bundling options
+- Analysis of all service offerings including broadband, voice service, television and options for bundling

 - Demographic and economic analysis of your served counties compared to other successful cooperative fiber projects

-- Recommended architecture and technology selection for financial projection
+- Recommended architecture and technology selection for accurate financial projection

 - Expert recommendations to improve the likelihood of success including financing, architecture, additional services, or areas to supplement density